We all have been exposed during a period of time to annoying, hateful, toxic coworkers that can drive us crazy.

 Case Study #9: The Blameshifter

-The Blameshifter is an individual that points the finger at everyone else but themselves and that comes up with very creative excuses to completly remove the blame from themselves.
+The Blameshifter is an individual that points the finger at everyone else but themselves and that comes up with very creative excuses to completely remove the blame from themselves.

 It is a form of narcissism: the Blameshifter is afraid of confronting themselves.